agility/gatsby-source-agilitycms/README.md

 # GatsbyJS Source Plugin for Agility CMS
 This is the offical [Agility CMS](https://agilitycms.com) source plugin for GatsbyJS.

+This uses the [Agility CMS Sync SDK](https://github.com/agility/agility-sync-sdk) so that builds will only refresh nodes/content that has changed since the last build was run.

 ## Example
 For an example on how this can be used in a website see [Agility CMS GatsbyJS Starter](https://github.com/agility/agility-gatsby-starter).